You’re tired of struggling with substance abuse or supporting someone who might be

 Given that therapy isn’t a one-size-fits-all process, your BeWELL therapist will evaluate different approaches to find what is most effective for you.
 Therapy often decreases in frequency and duration as you learn to cope with the causes of your addiction and to handle life’s stressors.

-Begin counseling for substance abuse in NYC — what can I expect from my first session at BeWELL?
+Begin counseling for substance abuse in NYC or Hoboken, NJ — what can I expect from my first session at BeWELL?

 You don’t have to live with cravings, withdrawal symptoms, sleeping problems, changes in eating habits, and more.
 Counseling can help you reset and fresh.